viernesviernes/viernesviernes/README.md

 ## 📝 About Me

 I am a Centennial College student with a strong foundation in **software engineering** and a passion for **graphic design**.
-My journey began with an interest in game development, but it soon evolved to encompass broader fields, including **user-centric UI/UX design**, **database management**, and **web applications development**.
-With my technical and creative skills, I enjoy developing solutions that not only work well but also **tell stories that inspire others**.
+My journey began with an interest in game development, but my interests began to branch out, making me passionate about **user-centric UI/UX design**, **database management**, and **web applications development**.
+With my technical and creative skills, I aspire to develop solution that not only work well but also **tell stories that inspire others**.

 ### Technical Skills
 - **Languages:** Java, SQL, C#, JavaScript, Python, HTML/CSS